InfinityIntegral/SGEXTN/README.md

 	- [x] SGXIdentifier (GUID with automatic registering, wraps QUuid)
 	- [x] SGXVector2 (a struct of 2 SGXFloats for 2D vectors)
 	- [x] SGXTimeStamp (a signed long long representing number of seconds since 19650809 123000)
-- [ ] Qt GUI classes with custom drawing and resizing
+- [x] Qt GUI classes with custom drawing and resizing
-     - [ ] SGXRootWindow (root widget of the application, does nothing, inherits QWidget)
+	- [x] SGXRootWidget (root widget of the application, does nothing, inherits QWidget)
+	- [x] SGXParentWidget (rendering space of the application, does nothing, inherits QWidget)
-     - [ ] SGXWidget (a widget with solid colour that does nothing, inherits QWidget)
+	- [x] SGXWidget (a widget with solid colour that does nothing, inherits QWidget)
-	- [ ] SGXText (a widget that displays text in SingScript, inherits QLabel)
+	- [x] SGXText (a widget that displays text in SingScript, inherits QLabel)
 	- [ ] SGXIcon (a widget that displays text in a special icon font, inherits QLabel)
 	- [ ] SGXTextButton (a button with text display in SingScript, inherits QPushButton)
 	- [ ] SGXIconButton (a button that displays text in a special icon font, inherits QPushButton)